decred/dcrwallet/rpc/documentation/api.md

 #### `BirthBlock`

 The `BirthBlock` method returns the wallets birthday block if set.
 Rescans should generally be started from after this block.
+If a birthday is set cfilters from before the birthday may not be downloaded.
+A rescan from height will move the birthday to the rescan height and download all missing cfilters from that height.

 **Request:** `BirthBlockRequest`